UtrechtUniversity/yoda-clienttools/README.md

 usage: yreport_collectionsize [-h] -c COLLECTION

 optional arguments:
-  -h, --help            show this help message and exit -c COLLECTION, --collection COLLECTION
+  --help                show help information
+  -c COLLECTION, --collection COLLECTION
                         Show total size of data objects in this collection and its subcollections
+  -h, --all-collections-in-home
+                        Show total size of data objects in each collection in /zoneName/home, including its subcollections.
 ```

 ### yreport\_dataobjectspercollection